 Image by Jo Kent via Flickr

-Gokarna in Karnataka is a coastal village you would love to escape to when you want a weekend break.
+Gokarna in Karnataka is a coastal Indian Villages you would love to escape to when you want a weekend break.
 The place is so calm and serene that you can safely stay in a tent and watch the night go by.
 The scintillating sunset at the Om beach is so popular that people travel long distances to just come here and watch the same.

 4. The ‘Desert-ed’ Beauty of Khimsar, Rajasthan